 The first part of our Astra vs GeneratePress comparison is about the uniqueness of features.

-Both of the themes offer all the basic features you’d expect from a premium theme: page builder compatibility, WooCommerce support, extensive customization, and many others.
+Both themes offer all the basic features you’d expect from a premium theme: page builder compatibility, WooCommerce support, extensive customization, and many others.

 Astra Unique Features

 Astra prides itself as a one-stop theme for all of your needs.
-The developers have strived to add a bunch of useful features to it, recently even revamping the customizer with their 2.0 release.
+The developers have strived to add a bunch of useful features to it.
+Every update brings improvements and new features so you're never left behind.

 Here are some of the unique features: